paulh002/sdrberry/README.md

 I use an ESP32 as CAT controler with a service for an optical encoder.
 Alternative a Contour Shuttle express can be used as rotary controler and or a mouse.

+To install you need to configure rasberry pi OS in text only mode (64 bit Bullseye), create a sd card or even better a usb stick sd cards tend to fail after a while, with 64 bit bullseye inclusive GUI.
+Configure wifi and use raspi-config to switch on I2C and boot to CLI only with logon.
-To install you need to configure rasberry pi OS in text only mode, (switch off the GUI) Compiled using VisualGDB or cmake, gcc and gfortran (for wsjtx_lib which includes the wsjtx fortran code of Joe Taylor) copy the cfg file (in install directory) to the home dir
+Compiled using VisualGDB or cmake, gcc and gfortran (for wsjtx_lib which includes the wsjtx fortran code of Joe Taylor) copy the cfg file (in install directory) to the home dir